MiningMarsh/steamos-extensions/README.md

 I recommend only using this extension if you understand spectre-like vulnerabilities and can perform your own risk and threat assessment.

-This extension will cause reboots after updates to take longer, as it needs to reboot the system an additional time after applying the boot configuration changes.
+This extension will cause an additional reboot after updates are applied.
+When used together with performance-tuning, only one additional reboot will occur, not two.

 ### steamos-extension-nohang